anthobarbarich/paradisecity/content/news/seppe-nobels-as-new-culinary-curator-at-paradise-city-2019.md

 ## Culinary Curator

-This year we are planning big things with our new culinary curator Seppe Nobels.
+This year we are planning big things with our new culinary curator **Seppe Nobels**.
 For our Flemish citizens, Seppe doesn’t need an introduction.
-For those who don't know him yet, Seppe is the chef of Graanmarkt 13 in Antwerp.
+For those who don't know him yet, Seppe is the chef of **Graanmarkt 13** in Antwerp.
 He is considered as one of the finest vegetables’ chefs in the world.
 This year, and together with his team from Graanmarkt 13, Seppe will cook a 5-course meal with accompanying drinks at our Comfort zone.
 You can find more details about the gastronomic experience [here](https://paradisecity.be/news/gastronomic-experience-by-seppe-nobels-graanmarkt-13/) and you can reserve your ticket for this [here](https://shop.paylogic.com/124808/17501/tickets).

 But Seppe’s curation goes beyond the Comfort zone at Paradise City.
 He will have control over all the food offered at the festival and will respect some key principles: micro-local and seasonal vegetables, imperfect and unsold food, no sugar added, no meat and above all delicious food.